ccchenhen/ccchenhen.github.io/_pages/about.md

   - /about.html
 ---

-I am a Postdoctoral Research Associate at the University of Liverpool, UK.
+I am a Digital Futures Postdoctoral Researcher at KTH Royal Institute of Technology.
 I received the B.E. degree from the East China University of Science and Technology, China, in 2018, and the Ph.D. degree from the University of Sheffield, UK, in 2022.
 I was a Marie Curie PhD Fellow.
+From Jan.
+2022 to Dec.
+2023, I was a Postdoctoral Research Associate at the University of Liverpool, UK.
 My current research interests include massive MIMO, mmWave/THz networks, wireless security, signal processing, and machine learning.

 My detailed education background and work experience can be found in [Education and Work](/edu-work-experience/).